 Fast facts: One of 32 nationwide, involved the collaboration of more than 1,700 U-M, 310 IHA and 5 HVPA physicians caring for more than 23,000 Medicare fee-for-service patients.
 The Pioneer ACO ended at the end of 2013 and its members transitioned to POM ACO in 2014.

 A Medicare Shared Savings Program ACO - launched Jan.
 1, 2013, expanded 2014

 Expansion announcement - to include Pioneer ACO members - March 2014

-Fast facts: Involves more than 5,700 physicians and other providers from 12 physician groups in 22 Michigan counties, and over 120,000 Medicare fee-for-service patients
+Fast facts: Involves more than 6,000 physicians and other providers from physician groups across Michigan, and over 95,000 Medicare fee-for-service patients

 Patient-centered medical home initiative: MiPCT

 Fast facts: Three-year multi-payer project involving 500+ primary care practices & 1,800 primary care physicians affiliated with 41 physician/physician hospital organizations (POs/PHOs).
 UMHS is the project manager and the Michigan Department of Community Health is the lead oversight agency.
 Ended December 2016, with a transition to a State Innovation Model funded by a federal grant to the state of Michigan.